 New Jersey Car Insurance

-There are two common types of New Jersey auto insurance policies; standard and basic.
-The standard policy provides numerous coverage options and the option to buy additional protection.
-This is the policy purchased by most New Jersey drivers.
+There are two common types of New Jersey auto insurance policies: standard and basic.
+The standard policy (most popular) provides several coverage options as well as the option to buy additional protection.
+A basic policy, while cheaper, provides limited benefits.

-New Jersey drivers must have an insurance ID card for each vehicle on their policy.
-You'll be required to show your NJ insurance card in certain situations.
+As a New Jersey driver, you must have an insurance ID card for each vehicle on your policy and be ready to show it in case you:

-All vehicles in New Jersey must have the following types of insurance: Liability, Personal Injury Protection (PIP), and Uninsured/Underinsured Motorist Coverage.
+According to the New Jersey Motor Vehicle Commission, all vehicles in NJ must have Liability, Personal Injury Protection (PIP), and Uninsured/Underinsured Motorist Coverage.

 - Bodily Injury Liability Coverage: Minimum coverage level is $15,000 per person and $30,000 per accident

 - Property Damage Liability Coverage: Minimum coverage level is $5,000 per accident

 - Personal Injury Protection (PIP): Minimum coverage level is $15,000